Read to learn the fundamentals of building wealth.

 3: Make thy gold multiply

 5: Make of thy dwelling a profitable investment

 Babylon, one of the richest ancient cities, is an analogy to the modern West.
 Vastly wealthy, but where people still struggle financially because they do not understand, or apply, these laws.

-The Richest Man in Babylon is the fundamental book on money.
-It won’t give you advice on where to invest your money or which brokerage accounts to use mere accessories.
-With this book, you will learn the basics.
+The Richest Man in Babylon is the fundamental book on personal finance.
+It won’t give you advice on where to invest your money or which brokerage accounts to use — these are mere accessories.
+With The Richest Man in Babylon, you will learn the fundamentals.
 Once you master them, you can move on to the more complex stuff.

 Money is the medium by which earthly success is measured.

 Money makes possible the enjoyment of the best the earth affords.

 Money is plentiful for those who understand the simple laws which govern its

 “Money is governed today by the same laws which controlled it when prosperous men thronged the streets of Babylon, six thousand years ago.”

 “If you have not acquired more than a bare existence in the years since we were youths, it is because you either have failed to learn the laws that govern the building of wealth, or else you do not observe them.
 Fickle Fate is a vicious goddess who brings no permanent good to anyone.
 On the contrary, she brings ruin to almost every man upon whom she showers unearned gold.
 She makes wanton spenders, who soon dissipate all they receive and are left beset by overwhelming appetites and desires they have not the ability to gratify.
 Yet others whom she favors become misers and